004 - Caves

 Now you know how mountains are formed it useful to know where the largest mountain ranges on our planet are located.
 Collect a map of the world and mark on the mountains which are listed below.
 You could go old school on this and use an ATLAS from cupboard to do this activity.

 It has become a source of national pride for someone to conquer a mountain first.
 The higher and more dangerous the greater the prestige.
 Trying to summit a mountain is not without its risks and many people have died in their quest for personal or national glory.
-Watch the clip below and describe the equipment and conditions that people have climbed in to reach the summit of the Himalayas.
+Watch the clip below and describe the equipment and conditions that people have climbed in to reach the forgotten mountain in Myanmar.
+While others summit mountains with very little!

 Mountains can be created from many different rock types.
 We are going to focus on karst rock formations as this is what we will visit on the Medieval Pilgrimage towards the end of the school year.
 A karst rock is a limestone rock and it is classified as sedimentary.
 Collect a copy of the question grid and answer the questions using the youtube clips below.